If you don't have these things automated in your business right now, you need them.

-Tamira Hamilton is a 27 year veteran of sales and marketing and leadership.
-She has both a bachelors and Masters degree in marketing and finance in addition to leadership roles at several Fortune 100 companies.
+Tamira Hamilton is a 27-year veteran of sales and marketing and leadership.
+She has both a bachelor's and Masters's degree in marketing and finance in addition to leadership roles at several Fortune 100 companies.

 In 2013 she became tired of the rat race as a single mother of two young ladies and decided to trade in her safety net for entrepreneurship.

-Tamira developed a very successful online blog and business over the past five years along a personal brand a social media following of 50,000.
+Tamira developed a very successful online blog and business over the past five years along with a personal brand and a social media following of 50,000.

 Tamira is a Certified Content Marketing Strategist and avid lover of all things social media.
 She built a successful personal brand online with her blogs and social media presence.